entur/cloud-logging/guides/web.md

 where

  * `success`: log level for the happy case
-   * cached log statements are discareded
+   * cached log statements are discarded
  * `failure`: log level for the unhappy case
    * cached log statements are printed